Colchicum & Fall-Flowering Crocus

 Table of Contents

 Colchicum are cormous perennials with dark brown leathery skin that bloom in late summer or fall without any foliage.
 Their foliage appears in the spring when tulips, daffodils, and crocus bloom.
 Autumn Crocus, or Meadow Saffron, are other common names for Colchicum.

-Their blooms offer a sense of newness to the garden at time when perennials enter dormancy.
-They are so easy, simple and elegant.
-Grow colchicum in moisture retentive, humus rich, and fertile but well-draining soil.
+Their blooms offer a sense of newness to the garden at a time when perennials enter dormancy.
+They are so easy, simple, and elegant.
+Grow colchicum in moisture-retentive, humus-rich, and fertile but well-draining soil.
 Like most other bulbs, these beauties are intolerant of sitting in heavily wet soils.
-They perform best in sheltered locations where afternoon sun encourages a succession of blooms.
-In deep shade they still flower, but with fewer blossoms.
+They perform best in sheltered locations where the afternoon sun encourages a succession of blooms.
+In deep shade, they still flower, but with fewer blossoms.

-Colchicum autumnale Album blooms September to November.
-Each bulb produces as many as 11 beautiful snow white flowers.
+Colchicum autumnale Album blooms from September to November.
+Each bulb produces as many as 11 beautiful snow-white flowers.
 For a dramatic look plant them among the dark and silvery foliage of Heucheras.

 Colchicum ‘Waterlily’ bears showy mauve pink double flowers with as many as 20 petals per blossom.

 Don’t let the term “Autumn Crocus” mislead you.
 It relates specifically to Colchicum.
 There are several species of crocus that also flower in the fall, but these are known as Autumn or Fall Flowering Crocus.
 Fall flowering crocus are relatives of the typical spring flowering crocus.
 Some of these varieties come into flower in September, some as late as December.